 - Plugins - you have access to thousands of plugins that increase the functionality of your blog.

-- Cost – you will have to pay for a domain name and hosting services through a third-party site such as HostGator, Go Daddy or Blue Host.
+- Cost - you will have to pay for a domain name and hosting services through a third-party site such as Bluehost (my recommendation).

 - Learning curve - because WordPress is so feature rich, it does take some time to familiarize yourself with the WordPress interface.

-- Security – unfortunately, WordPress is a target for hackers.
-There are steps you can take to make your blog more secure.
+- Security - unfortunately, WordPress is a target for hackers.
+However, there are steps you can take to make your blog more secure.

-- Backups – you are responsible for making sure you backup your blog.
-Since your WordPress blog can be hacked at any time, it is important to always have a recent backup of your blog available.
+- Backups - you are responsible for making sure you backup your blog.
+Since your WordPress blog can be hacked at any time, it is essential always to have a recent backup of your blog available.

 Which Do I Prefer?